LSAT-TEST Exam Details

 • Question 696:

-Which one of the following most accurately describes a flaw in the skeptic's reasoning?
+Which one of the following details, if true, would most strengthen the above statement?

 • Question 697: